 Instructions

 • Remove from heat.
-Pour into a mixing bowl and using a stand mixer whisk together the pudding mix, white chocolate and marshmallow fluff until combined (and chocolate is smooth).
+Pour into a mixing bowl and using a stand mixer whisk together the pudding mix, white chocolate chips, and marshmallow fluff until combined (and chocolate is smooth).

 • Immediately pour into a parchment paper lined 13×9 baking dish.